 There are a number of similarities.
 Spiritual direction is focused on deepening a person’s relationship with God.
 Counseling or therapy is focused on resolving a mental illness or an addiction.
 Spiritual direction may also bring emotional healing in addition to spiritual growth.
 Counseling and therapy may have a side benefit of freeing up blocks in a person’s spiritual development.
 Both psychotherapy and spiritual direction may involve skilled and trained persons who offer service in love, allowing the Spirit to work through them in order to help others.
 Spiritual directors and mental health professionals have different training.
 A person may elect to work with both a psychotherapist and a spiritual director.

 All of our staff are Catholic.
 This question about the organization Gratia Plena is an important question.
 Whether an organization is a university, a hospital, a newspaper, or a church, it can be called “Catholic” only with permission of the local ordinary (bishop, archbishop, or cardinal).
-By remaining faithful to the Church in practice, and by demonstrating good stewardship and service to the Catholic community, Gratia Plena hopes to one day obtain this honor and blessing from the ordinary of the Catholic Archdiocese of Galveston-Houston.
+By remaining faithful to the Church in our practice, and by demonstrating good stewardship and service to the Catholic community, Gratia Plena hopes to one day obtain this honor and blessing from the ordinary of the Catholic Archdiocese of Galveston-Houston.

-In preparation to be deserving of this honor, Dr. Ken has met and will continue to meet with many of the leaders in the Archdiocese and he keeps them up to date on the progress and activities of the organization.
+In preparation to be deserving of this honor, our Executive Director has met and will continue to meet with many of the leaders in the Archdiocese and he keeps them up to date on the progress and activities of the organization.
 Gratia Plena has committed itself to abiding by the “Standards for Excellence” code for Catholic nonprofit organizations.
 It has also taken the “St. Francis Pledge” in order to be a good steward of our Earth’s resources which have been given to us by our Father the Creator.
-Dr. Ken and staff will participate in the Virtus training program recommended by the Archdiocese of Galveston-Houston, to help create safe environments for children and youth in order to prevent child abuse.
+All Gratia Plena staff are trained in the Safe Environment program recommended by the Archdiocese of Galveston-Houston, to help create safe environments for children and youth in order to prevent child abuse.
 This is important for our work in our offices and when we are involved in programs at parishes.